 - Registration: Opens October 9, 2023 at 12:00 AM!
 Fun Fact: Phantom had its world premiere on October 9, 1986 at Her Majesty’s Theatre in London, winning every major British theatre award!

 - Auditions: November 28, 7-10p.
+Only registered teens may audition.
 If you are registered you may choose to audition for a solo role or not audition and be placed in the chorus.

 - Ballet Auditions: November 30, 7-9p.
-All should attend (registered AND scholarship applicants, Girls AND boys!)
+All registered teens should attend (Girls AND boys!)

 - Call Backs: December 2, 8a-1p

-- Prepare for First Audition on November 28: 16 bars from the musical (choices will be posted here by October 16), fill out the Audition Form (available November 1: All Registered Teens must fill this out AND all scholarship applicants), and sign up for an audition time (beginning November 1)
+- Prepare for First Audition on November 28: 16 bars from the musical (choices will be posted here by October 16), fill out the Audition Form (available November 1), and sign up for an audition time (beginning November 1).
+If you are registered and don’t want to audition, you will be placed in the chorus, but you must still fill out the Audition Form and email your headshot and resume to contact@KensingtonTheatre.org by November 28.

-- Ballet Ensemble, Christine, Meg: Will have additional ballet training before rehearsals begin in January-April.
+- Ballet Ensemble, Christine, Meg: Will have additional ballet training before rehearsals begin once or twice a month on Thursdays, January-April (depending on the experience of those cast).

 The Phantom of the Opera (Erik): Male.
 High Baritone or Tenor (Ab3 to Ab5) The Phantom is masked to hide a facial deformity.
 He lives hidden beneath the Paris Opera House.
 He is a musical genius who falls in love with the young ingénue Christine who he gives music lessons through a mirror in her dressing room.
 He torments the diva Carlotta and the whole opera company.
 His teaching helps Christine to be promoted to a lead in the Opera’s productions.
 The Phantom is dynamic but mesmerizing, sensual but ghostly.